 It Is Unlawful to Use a Fresh Lease As a Means to Impose a Rent Rate Above the Statutorily Allowable Increase.
-Despite That a Tenant May Even Sign a Fresh Lease Wherein An Unlawful Rent Rate Increase the Tenant May Apply to the Landlord Tenant Board For an Order to Nullify the Increase and Obtain Return of Money Unlawfully Collected.
+If a Tenant Signs a Fresh Lease With An Unlawful Rent Rate Increase the Tenant May Apply to the Landlord Tenant Board For an Order to Nullify the Increase and Obtain Return of Money Unlawfully Collected.

 Similar Questions About Using a Fresh Lease or Renewal Lease to Increase Rent Include:

 - If a Landlord Requires a Renewal Lease With a Large Rent Increase Is the Increase Legal?

 - Can a Renewal Lease Be Used to Increase Rent Beyond the Allowable Amount?

 - If a Tenant Signs a Fresh Lease With a Large Rent Increase Is the Increase Legal?

 - What Happens If a Landlord Uses a Renewal Lease to Increase the Rent?

 - If a Tenant Signs a Fresh Lease With a Big Increase Is the Rent Increase Actually Legal?